mussard974/Gini-Book-/README.md

 This book is intended for:

 - Students in **data science, statistics, and econometrics**
-- Researchers working on **inequality, robust statistics, or machine learning**
-- Practitioners looking for alternatives to classical methods (OLS, PCA, etc.)
+- Researchers and practitioners looking for alternatives to classical methods (OLS, PCA, etc.)

 ---